Freedom to Learn Foundation

 With over 4,000 book challenges recorded last year—many orchestrated by politically affiliated and ideological organizations, and filed en masse using pre-written complaint templates—the crisis of censorship, book banning, and escalating threats against educators and librarians is only growing.
 State laws in places like Florida and Missouri allow a single objection to result in the removal of a book district-wide, with no expert review or educational input.

 At the same time, librarians and educators are facing harassment, job loss, and criminal charges for simply upholding students’ rights to read.
-Public libraries are being defunded for refusing to remove inclusive titles, and the federal agency that supports them—the Institute of Museum and Library Services—is being reshaped by partisan appointees.
+Public libraries are being defunded for refusing to remove inclusive titles, and the federal agency that supports them—the Institute of Museum and Library Services (IMLS)—is now under direct threat.

 This is not just about books.
 It’s about democracy, access to truth, and the future of education in America.
 We do this work because every student deserves the freedom to think critically, engage openly, and grow into an informed citizen.
 And we know that when libraries are silenced and teachers are punished, entire communities lose their voice.